Skip to main content

 Aggregate data

-• One or more aggregated properties.
-The aggregated properties can include:
+• One or more aggregated properties, such as:

-You must then select at least one sub-property for each selected property.
+• Select at least one sub-property for each selected property

-The meta property has only one sub-property (count) available.
-This returns the count of objects matched by the query.
+Return the number of objects matched by the query.

 Example response